-^{}We have profited substantially from comments and suggestions of four anonymous reviewers as well as the editor of this journal, Remi Jedwab and other colleagues at various seminars and conferences of the Agricultural & Applied Economics Association and the Centre for the Study of African Economies where previous versions of this paper were presented.
+^{}We have profited substantially from comments and suggestions of five anonymous reviewers as well as the editor of this journal.
+Nathan Nunn, Remi Jedwab, Justin Sandefur, Xiaofei Li and other colleagues at various seminars and conferences have contributed through discussions of previous versions of this paper.
+The first author notes that the views expressed are those of the author and should not be attributed to the Economic Research Service (ERS) or the United States Department of Agriculture (USDA).